 The benefits for children of quality early childhood care and education are well documented.

 Under the Early Childhood Care and Education (ECCE) Programme, all eligible children in the Republic of Ireland are entitled to free early childhood care and education (otherwise known as ‘free pre-school’) in the period before they start primary school.

-With effect from September 2016, children have been able to start in free pre-school in the September, January or April after they reach their third birthday and remain in free pre-school until they transfer to primary school.
-However, with effect from September 2018, there will only be one intake of children in September each year – increasing all children’s participation on the ECCE programme to two full pre-school years, please see the ECCE eligibility calendar).
+With effect from September 2018, there will only be one intake of children in September each year – increasing all children’s participation on the ECCE programme to two full pre-school years, please see the ECCE eligibility calendar).

 In order to support children with a disability to access free pre-school, a major new programme of supports, the Access and Inclusion Mode (AIM), has been introduced.

 Access and Inclusion Model (AIM)

 The Access and Inclusion Model (AIM) is a programme of supports designed to ensure that children with disabilities can access the Early Childhood Care and Education Programme in mainstream pre-school settings and can participate fully in the pre-school curriculum alongside their peers.

-AIM is a child centred model of supports, involving seven levels of progressive support, moving from the universal to the targeted, based on the needs of the child and the pre-school provider.
+AIM is a child centred model of supports, involving seven levels of progressive support, moving from the universal to the targeted, based on the needs of the child and the pre-school setting.
 The model is designed to be responsive to the needs of each individual child in the context of their pre-school setting.
 It will offer tailored, practical supports based on need and will not require a formal diagnosis of disability.